hsf-training/hsf-training-cicd-github/content/episodes/08-adding-ci-to-your-code/index.md

         $COMPILER -g -O3 -Wall -Wextra -Wpedantic -o skim skim.cxx $FLAGS
 ```

-Note that `https://github.com/mamba-org/setup-micromamba@v1` may be called on GitHub as `mamba-org/setup-micromamba`, but the full url makes it compatible with Gitea (if that Gitea instance does not have `mamba-org/` cloned locally).
+Note that `https://github.com/mamba-org/setup-micromamba@v1` may be called on GitHub as `mamba-org/setup-micromamba`, but the full URL makes it compatible with Gitea (if that Gitea instance does not have `mamba-org/` cloned locally).

 ### Building multiple versions